numpad/generator/README.md

 `neighbors_of(x, y, id)` counts how many blocks of type `id` are touching the block at `(x|y)` and returns the result.
 To count how many blocks any type _but_ `id` are neighbors, one would calculate `8 - neighbors_of(x, y, id)`.

 ### 3. Performance
 Performance may vary drastically between different scripts and map dimensions.
-At this point, the map generator scores a pretty average performance, however more complex scripts are often slowing the process down quite much since all algorithms need to be interpreted by the Javascript engine.
-A goal for later versions is to support general algorithms with a native implementation to speed things up without losing control and flexibility.
+At this point, the map generator scores a pretty good performance, however more complex scripts are often slowing the process down quite much since all algorithms (obviously excluding the native ones) need to be interpreted by the Javascript engine.
+A goal for later versions is to support as many general algorithms with a native implementation as possible to speed things up without losing control and flexibility.
 An example for a (performance-wise) bad script is `generators/not_so_flatland.js`, it iterates over every block pretty often, uses the slow iterative floodfill algorithm with way to many, slow `contains(array, point)` calls.